e-zk/hidlock/README.md

 * [USB RubberDucky (hak5)](https://shop.hak5.org/products/usb-rubber-ducky-deluxe)
 * [Teensy](https://www.pjrc.com/) boards are also [commonly](https://www.cyberpointllc.com/posts/cp-human-interface-device-attack.html) [used](https://www.irongeek.com/i.php?page=security/programmable-hid-usb-keystroke-dongle)

-These scripts aim to protect users somewhat from HID attacks by immediately locking running X displays when a HID is attached; this means that whatever keystrokes a malicious actor wants to execute are hooked into [xlock(1)](http://man.openbsd.org/xlock)'s password input instead of anywhere near running programs.
+These scripts aim to protect users somewhat from HID attacks by immediately locking running X displays when a HID is attached; this means that whatever keystrokes a malicious actor wants to execute are hooked into [xlock(1)](https://man.openbsd.org/xlock)'s password input instead of anywhere near running programs.

 ## installation
-1. Enable hotplugd(8).
-As root, type:
+1. To enable hotplugd(8); as root type:

 		rcctl enable hotplugd